Fluazifop: Synthesis

 The preparation of fluazifop butyl ester as a racemate was disclosed in patents filed by ICI and ISK.
 Hydroquinone is combined to form ethers with 2-chloro-5-trifluoromethyl pyridine and the butyl ester of 2-bromopropionic acid: these nucleophilic substitution reactions can be performed in either order.
 The compound is now sold in its single-enantiomer form by Syngenta and other manufacturers.
 It is produced from chiral starting materials such as alanine and lactic acid.

 Mechanism of action

 Fluazifop and other similar herbicides act by inhibiting plant acetyl-CoA carboxylase (ACCase).
 Their selectivity for grasses arises because they target the plastid isoform of the enzyme present only in these species, making them ineffective on broad-leaved weeds and other organisms including mammals.
 When applied as an ester, metabolism in the target plant leads to the parent acid which is responsible for the herbicidal action.

 Usage

-The estimated annual use of fluazifop in US agriculture is mapped by the US Geological Service and shows that in 2018, the latest date for which figures are available, approximately 200000 lb were applied — almost exclusively in soyabean.
+The estimated annual use of fluazifop in US agriculture is mapped by the US Geological Service and shows that in 2018, approximately 200000 lb were applied — almost exclusively in soyabean.
 The earlier much higher figure is partly because the compound was initially used as its racemate.
 The herbicide is also registered for use in the European Union under EC Regulation 1107/2009.